Best AI Coding Tools Compared: 2026 Developer's Guide

 Aider

-What it is: Command-line AI coding assistant that works with Git.
+What it is: Command-line AI coding assistant.
+Works with any editor.
+Best for terminal-focused developers.

 Strengths: